Agastache scrophulariifolia

-Agastache scrophulariifolia, also known as the purple giant hyssop, is a perennial plant that grows throughout the US and Northern Ontario, CN.
+Agastache scrophulariifolia, also known as the purple giant hyssop, is a perennial plant that grows throughout the United States and northern Ontario, Canada.
 Its name comes from the similarity of its leaves to plants of the genus Scrophularia.
 It is a beneficial plant to pollinators and is noted for its medicinal properties, as many plants in the mint family are.
 It tends to grow in disturbed or open areas where it does not have to interact with non-native competitive plants.

 Description

 Individuals of this species are perennial herbs that can grow up to six feet tall.
 They are late-flowering species in the mint family.
 Agastache scrophulariifolia tends to have several spiked inflorescence.
 Flowers of Agastache scrophulariifolia do not all bloom simultaneously and range from lavender to pink in color.
 The dark brown fruit they produce is a nutlet.

+Similar species

+In many cases, herbal and landscape plants identified as A. scrophulariifolia are actually A. foeniculum and A. rugosa.